 - Force Dark Mode for Web Contents – Apart from the dark UI on Chrome, Google has also brought a full-fledged dark mode for web pages as well.
 It works just like the Dark Reader extension.
 And the best part is that the earlier issue of inverting the images has been resolved.
 So now you don’t need an extra extension for making web pages dark as a hidden Chrome Flag has taken care of it.

 - Secure DNS Lookups – Another awesome Chrome Flag that you must enable is Secure DNS Lookups.
-Many users, including me, have been using HTTPS Everywhere extension to always force HTTPS connection while using the internet.
+Many users, including me, have been using the HTTPS Everywhere extension to always force HTTPS connection while using the internet.
 And now, Google has brought a flag that does the same thing.
 So just enable the flag and Chrome will try to use a secure HTTPS connection for any website that you are visiting.
 By the way, Mozilla has already made DNS over HTTPS a default feature on Firefox.

 - UPI/VPA Values – Since Google Pay has gotten pretty popular and UPI has almost become a primary way of payments in India, Google is bringing an option to autofill UPI/VPA values in payment forms.
 After enabling this flag, Chrome will be able to recognize UPI ID or VPA and offer you to save or autofill your VPA address in the payment box.
 That’s awesome, right?

 - Hover Cards – Hover Cards is a new way to identify and navigate through tabs.
 It’s especially helpful when you are dealing with lots of Chrome tabs.
-Basically, if you enable this flag then a preview image of the tab will show in the form of hovercard.
+Basically, if you enable this flag then a preview image of the tab will show in the form of a hovercard.
 I am using this feature on my Chromebook and it’s absolutely great for seamless navigation.

 - Tab Groups – Tab Groups is again a flag for those users who are tab hoarders.
 It basically lets you organize tabs into visually distinct groups.
 For example, you can organize a group of tabs in a common color so that you can easily move to that certain group of tabs.
 You can assign colors based on their different set of tasks.